productinfo/shinobicharts-with-android-studio/ShinobiChartsWithAndroidStudio.md

 - `android` sets the SDK version we're compiling against, and where to find the manifest file.
 - `dependencies` specifies what JAR dependencies this module has.
-The first line is the JAR which is part of the library, the second is a bit hacky - and is the native libs packaged up as a JAR.
+The first line is the JAR which is part of the library (check the version number at the end of the file name), the second is a bit hacky - and is the native libs packaged up as a JAR.

 Gradle doesn't currently support compiling native library projects, so the current recommended workaround is to bundle them up into a JAR.
 The `nativeLibsToJar` task